StroeerSE/StroeerBeaconSDK_Android/readme.md

         // set the API key
         StroeerProxityApi.getInstance(this).setApiKey(API_KEY);

-        // do advanced stuff (explainded in Step 2) ...
+        // do advanced stuff (explained in Step 2)
+        ...

         // start the scanning process